About this series of articles

 The form of notice and how it will be used by customer is also precisely specified in the Regulations.

 We recommend that you read about giving notice of cancellation next.
+This tells you more about the form of notice that a customer must give, and your requirement to provide a model one.

 Unless you are exempt from the Regulations or are already compliant, you are likely to need to update your customer contract templates.
 These are likely to include your website T&C if you sell online and your offline customer contract if you sell offline.